leonardofaria/dotfiles/README.md

 Add your extra information environment variables in `system/.custom`.

-### iTerm 2

-- Open Preferences and in General, check: "Load Preferences from a custom folder or URL".
-Point the folder to `macos` - There is a file there called `com.googlecode.iterm2.plist` with all setup.
-- Import the file `macos/github-light-default.itermcolors` to get the GitHub colour scheme.

 ### VS Code

 Use the Sync Settings feature to restore settings from a different computer.